What is earthquake, its causes, effects, measurement & different types

 Most of the scientists believe that earthquakes are formed due to the movement of the earth’s plates.
 It is a very natural phenomenon and a theory commonly known as plate tectonics.
 As, we all know earth is divided into 3 layers namely – Crust, Mantle and Core.
 The outermost layer of earth is known as the crust which is made up of granite and basalt.
 About 70% of the crust is ocean.
 The crust has several continental plates which drift every year.
 The second layer is called mantle.
 80% of the earth is mantle.
 The mantle consists of lithosphere which is the upper mantle and asthenosphere which is the lower mantle.
 The core is the innermost layer of the earth.
 One third of the mass of the earth is core.
 The core has a liquid outer core made up of iron and it is very dense.
 It also has a solid inner core made of nickel and iron.
 The magnetic field of the earth is created when the liquid outer layer spins.
 So, as discussed above, the earth’s crust is made up of several large and hard plates.
 These plates move slowly and continuously above the mantle.
 So collision and stress is caused among the plates.
 The stress among the plates can also occur when one plate goes over the other or when the sides if the plates collide.
 As the stress increases, the crust breaks and the energy is released.
 This released energy moves to and fro in the form of waves called seismic waves.
 Thus these naturally created waves shake the earth forming earthquakes.

-See also What is Greenhouse effect, its causes & outcome
+See also What is Drought, its types, causes and effects

 MEASUREMENT OF EARTHQUAKES